Live From EuropeSaturday, July 4

 Will football in America stick?
 Also in todays newsletter: Kansas City Chiefs president discusses hosting the World Cup

-financial times · about 3 hours ago
+financial times · 14 days ago

 Live From Europe